rehierl/node-tree-outliner/1-0-mathematics/3-0-sequence.md

 clarification

 * throughout the course of this discussion, the term "sequence" refers to
-* a constant list of elements (fixed in length and values, immutable)
+* a constant/immutable list of values - i.e. fixed in length and values
 * a list of elements/values of the same kind
 * a list of any length (finite or infinite)